 I-69 switches directions in Lansing.
-Therefore, I-96 feels that 69 is less important, especially because this direction will soon become East instead of North and directly countermand I-96's authority.
+Therefore, I-96 feels that 69 is less important, especially because these directions will soon become East-West and directly countermand I-96's authority.
 Consider this a lesson in subordination - or an error.

 Grand River Ave, formerly US 16, EB under the northwestern junction of the Interstates.
 US 16 doesn't even get past Wyoming anymore thanks to the efforts of I-90 to replace it, so even though the road stays completely distinct from I-96, it had no chance of staying a US highway in Michigan.

 WB up to and down the Exit 104 ramp in Lansing.
 US 127 deserves a full-width shield, and NBd/SBd are growing on me as I try to think of a clever way to make fun of them.
 I've read that people don't understand what NB and SB mean, and there's certainly no room to spell them out (N./S. or North/South would imply street name instead of direction).

 Construction of the new Latson Rd. interchange (Exit 140) in Genoa Twp., seen EB.